He slowly unrolled the snakeskin and kept going as he walked past me still unrolling the scaly leather. It was massive to my five-year-old eyes.

 Catching a Caiman

-Cacá opened the caiman’s mouth and pointed out one of the differences of a caiman from its alligator relatives.
-Pushing up the thin skin under the caimans lower jaw he highlighted the fact that there was no tongue.
+Cacá opened the caiman’s mouth and pointed out a genetic trait that differentiates the caiman from its alligator relatives.
+Pushing up the thin skin under the caimans lower jaw, he highlighted the fact that there was no tongue.
 Alligators have tongues.
 Crocodiles and caimans do not.

 Caiman to Git Ya

-Cacá placed the caiman upside down on the aluminum seat of the boat and began to rub its belly.
+Cacá placed the caiman upside down on the aluminum seat of the boat and rubbed its belly.
 He said they can sometimes put the caiman in a trance this way.

-This caiman was not going to sleep, but Cacá was able to hold out the feet to let us examine the webbing and view the features of the caiman.
+This caiman was not going to sleep, but Cacá held out the feet to let us examine the webbing and view the features of the caiman.
 Then he passed the caiman around for those of us who wanted to hold it.
 While Trin was holding the caiman, it tried to wiggle out of his grasp.
 That caiman had some strength.

 Normal Life in the Jungle